zhujunzhujunzhu/cad-viewer-new/packages/cad-viewer/README.md

 - Dialogs, toolbars, and command line interface
 - Vue 3 component for embedding high-performance CAD viewers in your own apps

+## When Should You Choose cad-viewer?

+Use `cad-viewer` if you want a **ready-to-use Vue 3 component** for viewing and editing CAD files with a modern UI, dialogs, toolbars, and state management.
+This package is ideal if:

+- You want to quickly embed a high-performance CAD viewer/editor into your Vue application with minimal setup.
+- You need a solution that handles file loading, rendering, layer/entity management, and user interactions out of the box.
+- You want seamless integration with optimized SVG and THREE.js renderers, internationalization, and theming.
+- You do **not** want to build your own UI from scratch.

+**Recommended for:** Most web applications, dashboards, or platforms that need to display CAD files with a polished user interface.

 ## Browser-Only Architecture

 This Vue 3 component operates entirely in the browser with **no backend dependencies**.
 DWG/DXF files are parsed and processed locally using WebAssembly and JavaScript, providing: